Iakop/E5IoT_AlarmClock/README.md

 	- Hat is better for prototyping

 ## To-Do list:
-1. Flash a Raspbian Stretch Lite Image onto SD card for booting
+1. - DONE! - Flash a Raspbian Stretch Lite Image onto SD card for booting.
 2. Try Spotify installation - Does it work without a GUI?
 3. Get PWM Audio output - Lowpassfilter it.
 Use a Class D amp to amplify.
 4. Get access to the Particle IoT environment from Rpi Zero W.